Hands using a utility knife to score a clear acrylic plexiglass sheet along a straightedge

 Cleaning Up The Cut Pieces And Debris

 Properly cleaning up the cut pieces and debris is important for both your safety and the aesthetics of the project.
-Leaving behind small fragments or particles can pose a risk of injury, especially if someone accidentally steps on them.
+To effectively clean up:

 • Start by gently removing the clamps and clearing the remaining plexiglass from the cutting surface.

-• Use a broom or vacuum cleaner with a brush attachment to sweep or suction any loose fragments or dust.
+• Use a broom or shop vacuum to sweep or suction any loose fragments or dust.

-• Dispose of the plexiglass scraps and debris properly, following local waste disposal regulations or recycling guidelines.
+• Dispose of the plexiglass scraps and debris properly, following local waste disposal or recycling guidelines.

 • Lastly, wipe down the cutting surface with a damp cloth to remove any remaining residue.